Medini2006/JavaCurrencyConverter/README.md

 java CurrencyConversionApp.

-#Technologies Used.
+## Technologies Used
-Java.
+- **Java**
-Object-Oriented Programming.
+- **Object-Oriented Programming**

-#Future Enhancements.
+## Future Enhancements
-Add support for additional currencies.
+- Add support for additional currencies.
-Implement real-time conversion rates using an API.
+- Implement real-time conversion rates using an API.
-Develop a graphical user interface (GUI) for user interaction.
+- Develop a graphical user interface (GUI) for user interaction.

-#Author.
+## Author
-Created by Medini Thrishala Thudahewage.
+Created by **Medini Thrishala Thudahewage**.
 Feel free to reach out for collaboration or feedback!